 Jersey Village generally has good mobility options, alternate route choices and the roadway network is largely built-out.
 U.S. 290 and Beltway 8 serve as the main axis for regional travel for Jersey Village, though they do not provide mobility within the City, which is instead served by freeway frontage roads and arterial roads.
 The thoroughfares also serve a significant portion of through-traffic from Harris County and Houston, and some effort has been made in the past to limit some planned through- street connections, such as Senate, from being completed.
-Some of these connections have been limited to prevent an ordinance allowing golf carts to be utilized on city streets.
-The adoption of golf carts has seen a steady increase and provides residents another option for transportation.
+Some of these connections have been limited to prevent through some travel to the areas north and occurring neighborhoods.